droidsrobotics/virtualopeninvitational/_posts/2020-04-02-FIRST-teams-together.md

 layout: post
 ---

-<p>Nineteen FIRST teams have come together to help organize the virtual events, and create medals/trophies for the Virtual Expo and Virtual Open FIRST LEGO League.
+<p>Nineteen FIRST teams have come together to help organize the virtual events, and create medals/trophies for the Virtual Expo and Virtual Open teams.

 <br>
 <br>